aces/Loris-MRI/docs/scripts_md/MakeArchiveLocationRelative.md

 # DESCRIPTION

-This script will remove the root directory from the ArchiveLocation field in the tarchive table to make path to the tarchive relative.
-This should be used once, when updating the LORIS-MRI code.
+This script will remove the root directory from the `ArchiveLocation` field in the `tarchive` table to make the `.tar` path a relative one.
+This should be used once to remove the root directory if the `tarchive` table still has some `ArchiveLocation` paths stored from the root directory.

 ## Methods

 ### getTarchiveList($dbh, $tarchiveLibraryDir)

-This function will grep all the TarchiveID and associated ArchiveLocation present in the tarchive table and will create a hash of this information including new ArchiveLocation to be inserted into the DB.
+This function will grep all the `TarchiveID` and associated `ArchiveLocation` present in the `tarchive` table and will create a hash of this information including new `ArchiveLocation` to be inserted into the database.

-INPUT: database handle, tarchives location
+INPUTS database handle, location of the `tarchive` directory

 RETURNS: hash with tarchive information and new archive location

 ### updateArchiveLocation($dbh, %tarchive\_list)

-This function will update the tarchive table with the new ArchiveLocation.
+This function will update the `tarchive` table with the new `ArchiveLocation`.

-INPUT: database handle, hash with tarchive information.
+INPUTS: database handle, hash with `tarchive` information.

 # TO DO